jiyuan/AgentOrch/DESIGN.md

     Finish --> [*]
 ```

 `RunLoopState::step()` consumes the current state and returns the next state.
+The state enum is `Start`, `Plan`, `Approve`, `Act`, `Observe`, `Paused`, `Finish`.
 Invalid transitions are not represented by the public API.

+Plan variants:

+- `Reply`: terminal assistant output.
+- `CallTool`: execute a local or MCP-backed tool.
+- `Handoff`: switch the active agent and continue planning.
+- `Delegate`: run a sub-agent and return its result to the parent.
+- `Escalate`: run a configured sub-orchestrator template.

+Guardrail and approval placement:

+- Input guardrails run in `Start`; tool guardrails run in `Act`; output guardrails run before a terminal reply finishes.
+- Every non-terminal action crosses `Approve`. `allow` proceeds to `Act`, `deny` terminates with a policy error, and `ask_user` serializes a paused `RunState` for later resume.
+- Sub-agent permissions can only narrow the parent's; every sub-agent tool call re-enters the loop at `Approve`.

 ## Gateway